The Hobbit by Patricia Gray based on the classic by J.R.R. Tolkien

 Purple Door Youth Theater is an immersive educational theater experience.
 Elementary, middle and high school students are involved with every aspect of producing a show like performing, designing, building, marketing and ushering in a safe and supportive environment.

 Who works with the students?
-Director Rachel Haider manages PDYT and teaches acting, character, and production skills.
-Deb Clark is our technical director/teacher, and Kate Stuart is our costumer/teacher.
+Founder and Director Rachel Haider manages PDYT and teaches acting, character, and production skills.
+Kate Stuart is our costumer/educator.
 Dependent on the show, other prime teaching artists join our production team.

 PDYT is a tuition and audition/interview based educational theater program.
 Registration is available to those in the cast or crew following auditions/tech interviews.
 Scholarships may be available.